jie65535/AssetStudio/README.md

 Select model from "Scene Hierarchy" then select the AnimationClip from "Asset List", using **Model->Export selected objects with AnimationClip** to export.

 Export Animator will export bound AnimationClip or use **Ctrl** to select Animator and AnimationClip from "Asset List", using **Export->Export Animator with selected AnimationClip** to export.

-### Export MonoBehaviour

-When you select an asset of the MonoBehaviour type for the first time, AssetStudio will ask you the directory where the assembly is located, please select the directory where the assembly is located, such as the `Managed` folder.

-#### For Il2Cpp

-First, use [Il2CppDumper](https://github.com/Perfare/Il2CppDumper) to generate dummy dll, then when using AssetStudio to select the assembly directory, select the dummy dll folder.

 ## Build